 The foundation for what Taiwan is today and what will be years from now were laid decades ago by successive leaders in government and private sectors who elevated the island above natural and geopolitical obstacles to ensure its survival.

 Call Taiwan by that Asian Tiger name no more.
 The moniker has negative connotations from the sport hunting world of the vulnerable, the threatened and the spatially restricted.
-Unlike that now endangered animal species, Taiwan – also known as the Republic of China – is not at risk of extinction.
+Unlike that now endangered animal species, Taiwan – is not at risk of extinction.
 Rapid economic growth catapulted Taiwan into the group of countries economists like to describe as Asian Tigers, but the island plays an even more central role in the high-tech ecosystem.

 It is today headquarters to some of the better-known players in the electronics industry, amongst them Taiwan Semiconductor Manufacturing Co.
 Ltd., the world’s biggest chip foundry.
 Foxconn, the No. 1 global contract manufacturer and a Top 5 high-tech company by sales, calls Taiwan home, as does WPG Holdings, a leading distributor of electronic components.
 Taiwan is a major supplier of PCBs to OEMs and EMS providers and is host to AU Optronics Corp., one of the biggest suppliers of displays for smartphones, PCs and laptops.